 ❌ Takes a long time to reach the desired temperature

 This nifty gadget is for your car.
-It uses high-temperature steam to heat and sterilise bottles and baby food.
+It uses high-temperature steam to heat and sterilise bottles and baby food when you’re on the go.
 It automatically calculates the time required to warm the contents, based on the initial temperature and the type and amount of food you’re warming.
-You can plug the insulated bottle carrier into your car, using the adaptor supplied.
-Also, the carrier keeps bottles and jars cool.
+You plug the insulated bottle carrier into your car, using the adaptor supplied.
+Additionally, the carrier keeps bottles and jars cool.

-“This is an interesting concept and a bit different to the other warmers I tested,” says Nansi Hitchman, mum to Jesse, 12 months.
-“It’s designed for on-the-go warming, and has to be plugged into the car, so it’s only practical for travel use.”
+“This is an interesting concept and a bit different to the other warmers I tested,” says our tester Nansi Hitchman, mum to Jesse, 12 months.
+“It has to be plugged into the car, as it’s specifically designed for on-the-go warming.
+Therefore, it’s only practical for travel use.”

-This portable device has an auto shut-off feature and an internal thermostat.
-This means it’s safe to use without overheating your baby’s milk or food.
+However, this portable device has an auto shut-off feature and an internal thermostat.
+That means it’s safe to use without overheating your baby’s milk or food.

 Nansi says: “This doesn’t look like other warmers – it comes in a bright case and, when unplugged, it can fit nicely into a changing bag or stroller.
 However, it took around 45 minutes to an hour to heat my bottle to the desired temperature, so it would only really be suitable for a long car trip.”